My profile picture in a circle My profile picture

 Research

-I'm interested in exploring how a user's gaze can be utilized as an element of interaction with computer systems.
+I'm interested in exploring how a user's gaze can be used as an interactive element in computer systems.

 You can check my publications here.